Faraday-AI/Faraday-AI/docs/PHYS_ED_ASSISTANT_TEACHER_GUIDE.md

 3. **Use Natural Language** - Talk to it like a colleague
 4. **Build Complexity** - Combine multiple requests in one command
 5. **Save Time** - Let the AI handle routine tasks
+6. **Enable Integrations** - Connect Microsoft, OpenAI, and other services for enhanced functionality

 **The AI Assistant is ready to help you teach better, save time, and improve student outcomes!**